 Where: Pingxi, Taiwan

-When: Usually a day in late February, early March
+When: Fifteenth day in the first lunar month, usually late February, early March

 14. Chinese New Year